RaviTeja163/PlanarPuzzle/README.md

  › Press Enter to trigger a test run.

 If you don't see the above input, then set the environment variable "CI" to be true, something like `set CI=true`, then rerun the instruction.

-## PLAYING RULES:
-- The game initially loads with the easy puzzle.
-We can choose others puzzles by clicking the configuration buttons.
-- We are allowed to select any empty square.
-We cannot select base squares (already colored) or the unused squares (black).
-- Fill a color to the selected square.
-We only have the color options of that of the neighbor squares.
-Other color buttons will be disabled.
-- You cannot fill a color to a square without having a neighbor square of the same color with the highest label in that color.
-- Continue to fill the squares, and when the puzzle is solved, we automatically get a Congratulations message on the screen.
-- We can reset to the starting configuration at any time by clicking the Reset button.